felixleopoldo/benchpress/README.md

 ```

 #### Notes
-If you are using a virtualiser such as VirtualBox, this folder should still be located on macOS/Windows and mounted in the virtual machine.
+If you are using a virtualiser such as VirtualBox, this folder should still be located on macOS/Windows and shared to the virtual machine.
 In this way, all the files used by Benchpress are reachable from macOS/Windows.

 ## Usage